Swayam0407/ChemDex/README.md

 The CSV data is located at `chemical-compound-backend/data/nuvcompounds.csv` and contains chemical compound information including names, formulas, molecular weights, and other properties.

-## Next Steps

-This completes the initial project setup.
-The application includes:
-1. ✅ Database schema and models
-2. ✅ API endpoints for compound management
-3. ✅ Angular components and services
-4. ✅ Complete user interface with periodic table